-Self-doubt can be for various factors like our skills, life’s purpose, opportunities, what we deserve, our worth, etc. It looks like no one can really escape it forever, and also that it might not be so bad.
+Self-doubt can be for various factors like our skills, life’s purpose, opportunities, what we deserve, our worth, etc. It looks like no one can really escape it forever, but also that it might not be so bad.

 Self-doubt is not always unhealthy, and sometimes it can be a blessing in disguise.
 Either way, it’s tough to experience.

 It can turn so consuming that everything looks blurry.
 Let’s figure out how to tackle it, use it for our benefit, and eventually let it go.

 - Realize that it’s normal and potentially beneficial

 - Remember your past achievements